Judge Jonathan R. Steinberg

 From 1969 until his appointment to the Court, Judge Steinberg served on the United States Senate staff under U.S. Senator Alan Cranston (Calif.) as Counsel to the Committee on Labor and Public Welfare (Subcommittee on Veterans' Affairs, Subcommittee on Railroad Retirement, and Special Subcommittee on Human Resources) 1969-77; as Chief Counsel and Staff Director, Committee on Veterans' Affairs, 1977-81 and 1987-90; and as Minority Chief Counsel and Staff Director, Committee on Veterans' Affairs, 1981-87.

 Judge Jonathan R. Steinberg served as Chief Judge and retired in August 2005 from the U.S. Court of Appeals for Veterans Claims.
-He is married and has two children and five grandchildren.
+He died on December 21, 2015.
+He is survived by his wife, Shellie, two children, and five grandchildren.